Decomposed Linear Dynamical Systems (dLDS) for learning the latent components of neural dynamics: Introduction

-\looseness=-1 To address this need, we introduce a decomposed Linear Dynamical System (dLDS) model that represents neural activity at each time point as a sparse, time-varying linear combination of linear dynamics chosen from a dictionary of LDSs.
-In this approach, the dictionary elements, each capturing a canonical movement along the neural manifold, are combined to model the overall dynamics in the low-dimensional data geometry. dLDS thus generalizes existing switched linear dynamical systems (SLDS), and can thus capture richer dynamics while maintaining interpretability, as it uses simple LDS primitives that highlight unique dynamical patterns under different conditions. dLDS admits both discrete- and continuous-time variants, each with distinct advantages under different settings, such as scalability and invariance to system speed, respectively.
-Our contributions in this paper are 1) we introduce our dLDS model and illustrate foundational properties using simple synthetic datasets, 2) demonstrate key advantages of this model using established spiking neural network models, and 3) illustrate the use of this model in the analysis of population neural activity from calcium imaging in \textit{C. elegans}.
+To address this need, we introduce a decomposed Linear Dynamical Systems (dLDS) model that describes high-dimensional neural activity as dynamical flows on a low-dimensional manifold.
+Transitions between consecutive time points are decomposed as a time-varying mixture of linear dynamics systems (LDSs).
+In our approach, each LDS element captures a canonical movement along the neural manifold, and are linearly combined to model the overall dynamics in the low-dimensional data geometry.
+Specifically, we constrain the linear combination at each time point to be sparse, i.e., only a few dynamics are combined at any time point.
+This parsimony eases the task of interpreting the individual LDS systems in light of global dynamical structure or external variables. dLDS exhibits increased expressiveness per model parameter than existing switched Linear Dynamical Systems (SLDS), and can capture richer dynamics while maintaining interpretability, as it uses simple LDS primitives that highlight unique dynamical patterns under different conditions.

+Our implementation of dLDS encompasses both continuous- and discrete-time variants, each with distinct advantages under different settings, such as scalability and invariance to system speed, respectively.
+Our main contributions in this paper are 1) introducing the dLDS model to illustrate its foundational properties, capabilities, and strengths; 2) demonstrating key advantages of this model over current approaches in multiple scenarios; and 3) illustrating its use in the analysis of population neural activity from calcium imaging in \textit{C. elegans}.